Ex-wife of arrested sergeant breaks her silence

 “Sgt.
 (David) Bruce believes that the pattern of harassment is increasing and becoming more hostile and fears for the safety of Ms. Epley and her children,” Bruce wrote in an affidavit for the arrest warrant.

 Anna is frightened that he's already out.
-She and her attorneys at least want him put on electronic monitoring.
+She and her attorneys at least want him to be put on electronic monitoring.

 “When it’s an abuse situation, the abuse that was going on is a prelude to someone more serious,” says her attorney Gary Sibley.
 “Generally the real danger is after the arrest.”